Cognito-AI-App/CognitoAI/README.md

 *   **User & Organization Management:** Supports multi-user organizations via Clerk authentication.
 *   **PDF Parsing:** Extracts text content from uploaded PDF documents (e.g., resumes, job descriptions).

+### Coding Assessments

+The platform includes a full-featured coding assessment system that can be added to interviews:

+* **Creation & Management:** Create coding questions with multiple test cases and difficulty levels.
+Group questions into assessments.
+* **Interview Integration:** Link assessments to interviews, allowing candidates to proceed to coding tests after the behavioral interview.
+* **Code Execution:** Execute code in multiple languages using Judge0 API, with real-time test results.
+* **Features:**
+  * Monaco code editor with syntax highlighting for 13+ programming languages
+  * Customizable starter code templates for each language
+  * Support for visible example tests and hidden edge case tests
+  * Automated scoring based on passed test cases
+  * Time limits and tab switch tracking to ensure assessment integrity
+  * Immediate feedback on compilation errors and test outcomes

+Upon completing the behavioral interview, candidates can proceed to the coding assessment where they:
+1. Select their preferred programming language
+2. Write code solutions for the given problems
+3. Run tests to verify their solutions
+4. Submit the assessment for scoring

+Assessment results are saved with the interview, allowing interviewers to review both the behavioral interview and coding performance in one place.

 ## Technology Stack

 *   **Framework:** Next.js 14 (App Router)